telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/sparkline.md

 The data for the default sparkline series.

-Will be discareded if series are supplied.
+Will be discarded if series are supplied.

 #### Example